On Mormons, Pioneer Day & The Little Told Stories of Unprecedented Mormon Civil Rights Violations

 Governor Ford, a former associate-justice of the Supreme Court, knew the charges against Joseph and Hyrum were false and holding them without bail was illegal.
 When Mormon Apostle John Taylor pleaded with Governor Ford to take action on behalf of Smith, the Governor replied that "he was very sorry that the thing had occurred; that he did not believe the charges, but that he thought that the best thing to be done in the premises was to let the law take its course."

 On June 25, 1844 Joseph and his brother Hyrum were held without bail in Carthage jail.
 Like the cowardly Pontius Pilate before him, Governor Boggs washed his hands of the proceedings and claimed he had no authority to intervene.
 Less than 48 hours later, on June 27, a mob of 200 men with faces painted stormed the jail.
 As Hyrum attempted to secure the door Joseph drew a firearm he had been smuggled, a 6 shot .32 caliber Allen and Thurber pepperbox pistol, and defensively fired at the mob coming up the stairs.
 Three of the shots misfired but three of them found their mark.
-John Wills was shot in the arm, William Voras was shot in the shoulder, and William Gallaher was shot in the face, all are reported to have survived though it is hoped they suffered a great deal from their wounds.
-I have in my office one of the few remaining original Allen and Thurber pepperbox pistols of the same model carried by Joseph Smith.
-I reflect on its symbolism almost daily.
+John Wills was shot in the arm, William Voras was shot in the shoulder, and William Gallaher was shot in the face.
+Wills, Voras and Gallaher were reported to have survived, though I personally hope they suffered a great deal from their wounds.
+I have displayed in my office one of the few remaining original Allen and Thurber pepperbox pistols of the same model carried by Joseph Smith.
+I reflect on its symbolism daily.